BlueFern/CRDModel/README.md

 How to Compile
 --------------

 The project depends on MPI and Sundials libraries.
+Note that several Python scripts require "ffpmeg" to be installed.

 Configure the project with CMake and specify the *out-of-source* build directory.